 Phoenix Biomedical cleanroom facilities are ISO Class 5 soft-walled rooms.
 Each room is equipped with state-of-the-art (HEPA) filters.
 Process and product conformance are assured by controls and procedures outlined in our extensive Environmental Monitoring Program.
 More importantly is the air cleanliness, temperature and relative humidity control and rigorous clean floors.

 High-tech equipments such as the Handheld Aerotrak Particle Counter and the Merck MAS-100 Microbiological Air Sampler, are used to monitor airborne particulate.
 Thanks to the Program, our air cleanliness levels are much stricter than as per the relevant guidelines.
-Product sterility testing is regularly performed by an independent microbiological testing laboratory.
-A Sterility Certificate is issued for each lot manufactured and is retained in our master file; certificates are forwarded to our valued customers upon request.
+Product sterility testing is regularly performed by an independent microbiological laboratory.
+Sterility Certificates are issued for each lot manufactured and are retained in our master file.
+The certificates are forwarded to our valued customers upon request.

 The training of all clean room operators is based on the Microbiological Monitoring and Control Program.
 After the initial comprehensive sessions in its procedures, the operators undergo continued on-the-job training.

 The Program is the main reason behind the superior quality of our Petri dishes and its details are considered a trade secret.